code-star/slides/slides/graphql-for-microservices-2016-05.md

 ## Facebook ![](img/graphql/facebook.svg){style="height:0.7em;margin-bottom:-0.05em; border: 2px solid white; border-radius: 3px;"}

 - Started working on GraphQL in 2012
-- Needed a "data-fetching API powerful enough to describe *all of Facebook*" for their mobile app
+- Needed a "data-fetching API powerful enough <br> to describe *all of Facebook*" for their mobile app
 - Has to be easy to learn by product developers
 - Used today in their apps and servers
 - Open sourced RFC